-Can Americans Claim EU261 Compensation?
+Can Americans Claim EC261 Compensation?

 - 4 min read

-Americans may claim EU261 compensation, depending upon the length of their delay, route flown, and airline chosen.
+Americans may claim EC261 compensation of up to €600 per traveler, depending upon the length of their delay, route flown, and airline chosen.

-Why EU261 eligibility includes Americans
+Why EC261 eligibility includes Americans

 Additionally, the United Kingdom, post Brexit, introduced their own iteration of the rule, dubbed UK261.
 Americans are also eligible for compensation under UK261.